chrisamaral/old-gh-page/about.md

 ---
 layout: page
+title: about
-title: About
+bodyTitle: About me
 permalink: /about/
 ---

-But even after admitting this, there is no catharsis.
+nope.